zkzerotwo/thinkful-node-postgres-boilerplate-app/README.md

-# Node and PostgreSQL Boilerplate app
+# Node and PostgreSQL Boilerplate

 ## How to set it up
 1. Clone this repository to your local machine
 2. Install the dependencies for the project: